 Grav I consists of dozens of objects connected to personal ownership and various activities, including fighting, archery, horse riding, playing games and cooking.
 Among others, the most interesting are unique objects, like the chain-mail and the helmet, which became very famous and are mentioned or depicted in every relevant publication.

 Secondly, there are at least 5 other published fragments of helmets spread across Scandinavia and areas with strong Scandinavian influence (see the article Scandinavian helmets of the 10th century).
 I am aware of several unpublished depictions and finds, whose reliability can not be proven.
 Especially, helmet fragments found in Tjele, Denmark, are very close to Gjermundbu helmet, since they consist of a mask and eight narrow metal bands 1 cm wide (see the article The helmet from Tjele).
-Based on the Gjermundbu helmet, Tjele helmet fragments and Kyiv mask (the shape of the original form of Lokrume fragment is unknown), we can clearly say that spectacle helmet type with decorated mask evolved from Vendel Period helmets and was the most dominant type of Scandinavian helmet until 1000 AD, when conical helmets with nasals became popular.
+Based on the Gjermundbu helmet, Tjele helmet fragments and Kyiv mask (the shape of the original form of Lokrume fragment is unknown), we can clearly say that spectacle helmet type with decorated mask evolved from Vendel Period helmets and was the most dominant type of Scandinavian helmet until 1000 AD, when conical helmets with nose-guards became popular.

 To be fair, the helmet from Gjermundbu is the only spectacle type helmet of the Viking Age, whose construction is completely known.
-Let´s have a look at it!
+Let’s have a look at it!

 My mate Tomáš Cajthaml made a very nice scheme of the helmet, according to my instructions.
 The scheme is based on Grieg´s illustration, photos saved in the Unimus catalogue and observations made by researcher Vegard Vike.

 The dome of the helmet is formed by four triangular-shaped plates (dark blue).
-Under the gap between each two plates, there is a narrow flat band, which is riveted to a somewhat curved band curved band located above the gap between each two plates (yellow).
+Under the gap between each two plates, there is a narrow flat band, which is riveted to a somewhat curved band located above the gap between each two plates (yellow).
 In the nape-forehead direction, the flat band is formed by a single piece, that is extended in the middle (on the top of the helmet) and forms the base for the spike (light blue; the method of attaching the spike is not known to me).
 There are two flat bands in the lateral direction (green).
 Triangular-shaped plates are riveted to each corner of the extended part of the nape-forehead band.
 A broad band, with visible profiled line, is riveted to the rim of the dome (red; it is not known how the ends of this piece of metal connected to each other).
-Two rings were connected to the very rim of the broad band, probably remnants of the aventail.
+Five rings were connected to the very rim of the broad band, probably remnants of the aventail.
 In the front, the decorated mask is riveted onto the broad band.

 © 2016 Kulturhistorisk museum, UiO

 I believe these notes will help to the new generation of more accurate reenactors.
 Not counting rings, the helmet could be formed from 14 pieces and at least 33 rivets.
-Such a construction is a bit surprising and not so solid.
+Such a construction is a bit surprising and seems not so solid.
 In my opinion, this fact will lead to the discussion of reenactors whether the helmet represents a war helmet or rather a ceremonial / symbolical helmet.
 I personally think there is no need to see those two functions as separated.